mashery/portal-theme-starter-kit/src/static/pattern-library.md

 <p><iframe width="560" height="315" src="//www.youtube.com/embed/aQ_isEq-pT8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></p>

-The script will not run until initialized.
-This is done for you already in the *Body JavaScript* section of *Portal Setup* in the Dashboard.
+The script will not run until initialized in a `portalAfterRender` event.
+This is done for you already in the `Body JavaScript` section under `Portal > Portal Setup` in the API Control Center.

 ```javascript
 // Responsive iFrame Videos